FAQs

 • October 2025 – Review feedback and revise plans

-• Winter 2025 – Submit outline planning application
+• Spring 2026 – Submit outline planning application

 • We would like to remind that this is an indicative timeline, is dependent upon discussions with Brentwood Borough Council and is subject to all the necessary permissions being secured.